-What is the Sit&See tool?
+What is Sit&See?

-- In outpatients or surgeries, the observer can see, hear and feel how welcoming, caring and supportive staff are to those coming for an investigation or to report new health concerns; or it may capture tiny episodes of business-like responses that can leave the patient feeling they cannot ask for more information.
+- In outpatients or surgeries, the observer watches, listens and experiences how welcoming, caring and supportive staff are to those coming for appointments; or they may capture tiny examples of ‘business-like’ responses that can leave the patient feeling they cannot ask for more information.

 We’ve trained six of our governors and it’s part of our development for our healthcare assistants and student nurses.